SOUMEE2000/soumee2000.github.io/_drafts/2021-06-16-Neural-Nets-From-Scratch.md

     adjustment = error * gradient(predicted_output)   ### gradient descent
     weights += 0.01*np.dot(X.T,adjustment)     # input_samples.T is transpose so that matrix dimension matches
 ```
+In the end we just have the feedforward part and the backpropagation part and we do this process for a total of 100 times, each time updating the weightswhich also translates to the child trying to get the intuition for the data you have given him to train.

 ## Multi-layer perceptron